Academic Affairs and Student Success

 group of happy students in new york city

 New York is a city built around a variety of cultures and many internationally significant arts organizations.
-Dr. Robert Shimko, Head of the Program in Theatre and Dance, and Sara Nelson, Lecturer and Production Manager in Theatre and Dance, will be your guides as you engage with multiple types of performing art, from live theater to music.
-By meeting with actors and designers, and visiting arts organizations in New York City, students will explore the arts as a connector between people and cultures.
-The focus of the trip will be to expose incoming UVM students to a shared experience of art, and to expand their perspectives on the creative world.
-Our group will focus on the arts as an expansive language that functions across cultures to connect people.
+Students will engage with multiple types of performing art, including live theater and music at a variety of venues.
+By meeting with working arts professionals, and visiting arts organizations in New York City, you’ll explore the arts as a connector between people and cultures.
+The focus of the trip will be to expose you to a shared experience of art, and to expand your perspectives on the creative world.

-Sample Activities: Attending Broadway and Off-Broadway performances; taking walking tours of the High Line and the Broadway Theater District; attending workshops or tours at the Lincoln Center, The Public Theatre, and The Irish Repertory Theatre; visiting the Whitney Museum; sharing a meal with UVM Arts Alumni.
+Sample activities: Attending Broadway and Off-Broadway performances; taking walking tours of the High Line, Central Park, and the Broadway Theater District; touring Lincoln Center; visiting the Whitney Museum; sharing a meal with UVM Arts Alumni living in New York.

 Body